algolia/npm-search/README.md

 * replicate registry changes since the current sequence
 * watch for registry changes continuously and replicate them

+Replicate and watch are separated because:
+1. In replicate we want to replicate a batch of documents in a fast way
+2. In watch we want new changes as fast as possible, one by one.
+If watch was asking for batches of 100, new packages would be added too late to the index

 ## Tests

 ```sh